mdjward/laravel-container-resolution-extension/README.md

 ### Implementing your own ###

-Create a class implementing (directly or otherwise) [`ResolutionStrategyInterface`](https://github.com/mdjward/laravel-container-resolution-extension/blob/master/src/Mdjward/LaravelContainerExtensions/Container/DependencyResolutionStrategy/ResolutionStrategyInterface.php) and inject an object of your implementation class into the constructor as shown above.
+Create a class implementing (directly or otherwise) [`ResolutionStrategyInterface`](https://github.com/mdjward/laravel-container-resolution-extension/blob/master/src/Mdjward/LaravelContainerExtensions/Container/DependencyResolutionStrategy/ResolutionStrategyInterface.php) and inject an object of your implementation class into the `Application` constructor as shown above.